-Cypress, the Cypress logo, and combinations thereof, PSoC, CapSense, EZ-USB, F-RAM, Traveo, WICED, and ModusToolbox are trademarks or registered trademarks of Cypress or a subsidiary of Cypress in the United States or in other countries.
+Cypress, the Cypress logo, Spansion, the Spansion logo, and combinations thereof, WICED, PSoC, CapSense, EZ-USB, F-RAM, and Traveo are trademarks or registered trademarks of Cypress in the United States and other countries.
 For a more complete list of Cypress trademarks, visit cypress.com.
 Other names and brands may be claimed as property of their respective owners.